 Eligibility, Entitlement and Process

-- Confirms family member’s life is at risk due to illness or injury
+- The family member’s life is at risk due to illness or injury

 Reservist Leave BC

-Reservists taking military training or being deployed with the Canadian Forces Reserves can take unpaid leave.
+Reservists taking military training or being deployed with the Canadian Forces Reserve can take unpaid leave.

 Eligibility and Entitlement

-- Up to 20 days unpaid leave per calendar year for training.
+- Up to 20 days of unpaid leave annually for training exercises

 Leave for Disappearance or Death of a Child BC